Organization

 Service and management support units

-Inasmuch as the University project has consolidated, several service or management support units have been created that act in the best interests of the entire university community.
-Each of these units depends on one director who is appointed by the Presidential Council.
+In as much as the University project has consolidated, several service or management support units have been created that act in the best interests of the entire university community.
+Each of these units depends on a director who is appointed by the Presidential Council.

 Governance style

-The governance style sought by the University is characterized by the following tones:
+The governance style sought by the University is characterized by the following:

 a) Collegiality in decisions: A basic principle of university governance is collegiality in decision-making.
 All the upper bodies of the University governance are collegiate, both at the central level (Presidency) and in each Faculty, School or Institute.
 Decisions are adopted by a majority of votes, after careful study by each and every member of the governing body.
 Thus, avoiding personalism and favoring teamwork and stewardship.